kdalkafoukis/changes-demo/README.md

 Changes demo
 ============

 Demonstrates how frequently OS data is updated.
+[See it here.](https://geovation.github.io/changes-demo)

 Development
 -----------